-Winners at a county contest (Table Toppers, Favorite Foods or other such contest) may advance to the4-H Culinary Challenge Contest, but participation at the county level is not required.
-The 4-H’er must been rolled in at least one Foods and Nutrition project to enter the Contest.
-Each County is eligible to submit up to 4 teams of two 4-H members for the 4-H Culinary Challenge Contest State Fair 4-H Foods Event to be held during the Nebraska State Fair.
+Winners at a county contest (Culinary Challenge, Table Toppers, Favorite Foods or other such contest) may advance to the 4-H Culinary Challenge Contest, but participation at the county level is not required.
+The 4-H’er must been rolled in at least one Foods and Nutrition project to enter the contest.
+Each county is eligible to submit up to 4 teams of two 4-H members for the 4-H Culinary Challenge Contest State Fair 4-H Foods Event to be held during the Nebraska State Fair.
 Selection of such eligible teams shall be at the discretion of the county.

 Contact your local UNL Extension Office to determine if a county contest will be held.

 County teams of two 4-H members will have the opportunity to advance to the 4-H Culinary Challenge Contest, which will be held the first weekend of the Nebraska State Fair.
 Teams will be determined by the oldest 4-H’ers age and will be placed as follows: F500097 - Intermediate – ages 10 - 13; and F500098 - Senior – ages 14 - 18.
 (Age divisions will be determined by their 4-H age, the age of the youth before January 1 of the current year.)

 Must be submitted in 4-H Online with all other advance entries.